IBM/go-sdk-core/Authentication.md

 - Headers: (optional) A set of key/value pairs that will be sent as HTTP headers in requests made to the IAM token service.

-- Client: (Optional) The `http.Client` object used to invoke token servive requests.
+- Client: (optional) The `http.Client` object used to invoke token servive requests.
 If not specified by the user, a suitable default Client will be constructed.

 ### Programming example